 - The elevation of the Antarctic ice sheet above sea level is 2,000 meters near the sides of the continent and 4,000 meters near the center of Antarctica.

 - This ice sheet’s further size increases when it snows in winter.

-- The ice surface increase in size from 1.2 million square miles to 7.3 million square miles during winter.
+- The ice surface increased in size from 1.2 million square miles to 7.3 million square miles during winter.

 - The ice sheet primarily grows at the coastal ice shelves (floating ice sheets connected to the continent), the Ross Ice Shelf, and the Ronne Ice Shelf.

 - Antarctica has some mountain summits, out of which a few are higher than 4,500 meters.

 - Without any ice, Antarctica would convert into an archipelago of the mountainous island (Lesser Antarctica) and a large landmass (Greater Antarctica) equivalent to the size of Australia.

 - Lesser Antarctica contains volcanic and sedimentary rocks.